 Due to the economic impact of World War I, sovereigns became an international commodity, traded between nations for their intrinsic gold value.
 Although sovereigns continued to be struck at Australia’s three mints after the war, a large number of coins were shipped overseas to repay the substantial debt incurred as a result of the country’s war effort.
 With hundreds of thousands of sovereigns melted down after dispatch, post-war dated coins range from scarce to incredibly rare.
 The complete 1919 Gold Sovereign Trio is seldom seen on the market, especially in the quality as displayed in this set.

-Struck at the Perth, Sydney and Melbourne Mints in 22-carat gold, each sovereign features traditional 'P', 'S' or 'M' mintmark, and has been graded Extremely Fine (EF) to About Uncirculated (aUnc).
+Struck at the Perth, Sydney and Melbourne Mints in 22-carat gold, each sovereign features traditional 'P', 'S' or 'M' mintmark, and has been graded Extremely Fine - About Uncirculated condition.

 Historic St George Design